Carbon Neutral Biogas

 EFFICIENCIES & ECONOMIES

-With IMO’s own 2020 conservative price projections for alternative fuels our price indication for LNG is $11 USD/MMBTU translating to astounding savings of $1,299,070.- USD per vessel per year over compliant LSFO fuel and $255,733.- over HFO & scrubbers.
+At a price level for LNG at $11 USD/MMBTU (and corresponding market pricing for oil) our patented design provides astounding savings of $1,299,070.- USD per vessel per year over compliant LSFO fuel and $255,733.- over HFO & scrubbers.

 We are deeply honored.